-PHYSICAL DESCRIPTION: This product is a smooth paste with a slight odor and comes in various colors.
+PHYSICAL DESCRIPTION: This product is a smooth paste with a slightly solvent odor and comes in several colors (Black, Tru-White, Aluminum Stone, Translucent, and Bronze).

 HEALTH HAZARDS: CAUTION!
 May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
 May be harmful if ingested.
-May cause skin and respiratory sensitization in susceptible individuals.
+May cause skin sensitization in susceptible individuals.
 Contains trace amounts of crystalline silica, a known human carcinogen by inhalation.